vigna/rust-dev-guidelines/README.md

   ### New

-  * New feature, and note that lines should be max 80 characters long to facilitate reading
+  * New feature, and note that lines should be max 80 characters long to facilitate reading.

-  * Other new feature
+  * Other new feature.

   ### Changed

-  * Something changed (not new, not an improvement, not a fix)
+  * Something changed (not new, not an improvement, not a fix).

   ### Improved

-  * Improvement
+  * Improvement.

   ### Fixed

-  * Bug fix
+  * Bug fix.

   ## [0.0.0] - 1970-01-01

   ### New

-  * New feature
+  * New feature.

   ### Changed

-  * Something changed (not new, not an improvement, not a fix)
+  * Something changed (not new, not an improvement, not a fix).

   ### Improved

-  * Improvement
+  * Improvement.

   ### Fixed

-  * Bug fix
+  * Bug fix.

 ```